liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-like.md

 -  He wanted passionately to be indistinguishable on the surface from other men: he wore his moustache like a club tie — it was his highest common factor: but his eyes betrayed him — brown dog's eyes, a setter's eyes, pointing mournfully towards Bond Street —— the heart of the matter

 -  Perhaps he would like to read my letters of recommendation  —— the heart of the matter

+-  Perhaps if I had a wife like that, I'd sleep with niggers too —— the heart of the matter

+-  She likes art, poetry —— the heart of the matter